-- 1. The student advisor is responsible for: - a. the student advice of students who are enrolled for the study programme; - b. individual advice concerning study routes, study skills, study plans and the options for the subsequent trajectory; - c. offering help with regard to difficulties experienced by students during their studies; - d. offering (extra) support for (potential) elite sports athletes. - 2.
+- 1. The student advisor is responsible for: - a. advising (individual) students who are enrolled in the programme with regard to academic planning and trajectories, as well as academic skills. - b. offering guidance with regard to difficulties experienced by students during their studies, for example, as a result of personal circumstances. - c. offering support and guidance to (potential) elite sports athletes. - d. offering support and guidance to students with a functional impairment. - 2.
 Students who may reasonably expect a delay in their studies due to personal circumstances, are required to report these to the study advisor within four weeks of their occurrence, or if the nature of the circumstances is such that the student or his or her representative are not in a position to do so as soon as possible.
-Sickness, disability or pregnancy of the student are considered personal circumstances, as well as special family circumstances, membership of the University Council, the ESHPM Council, the board of the Faculty Association, or circumstances as mentioned in art.
+This is not an arbitrary duty to report; within this four-week timeframe additional study delays can often be prevented.
+Chronic illness, functional impairment, or pregnancy of the student are considered personal circumstances, as well as special family circumstances, membership of the University Council, the ESHPM Council, the board of the Faculty Association, or circumstances as mentioned in art.
 2.1 of the act 'Uitvoeringsbesluit WHW'. - 3.
-The student advisor is a first contact person to inform and report the personal circumstances.
+The student advisor is a first contact person to inform and report personal circumstances.